risingnote/spdz-voting-gui/docs/design.md

 Any user is able to load a web application which allows them to view a list of workshop talks along with the top 3 ordered by the number of votes cast.
 The count of votes will be displayed.

-Attendees at the TPMPC workshop will be able to use a unique voter id (either acquired offline or possibly via an auto enrolling interace using an email address) to cast votes for their top 3 talks.
+Attendees at the TPMPC workshop will be able to use a unique voter id (either acquired offline or possibly via an auto enrolling interface using an email address) to cast votes for their top 3 talks.
 Casting votes more than once will be allowed, with the previous votes replaced.

 The privacy design is such that as long as their is at least 1 honest SPDZ engine the only information revealed about votes is the aggregated total of the top 3 talks.
 Individual votes can not be recovered.